nerwuuus/portfolio-projects/README.md

 - After passing data quality checks, validated data is used to update the main database tables.

 # I. Excel file and PowerQuery
-## Data clean up and transformation steps in PowerQuery
+## Data clean-up and transformation steps in PowerQuery
 The imported data undergoes several transformation steps:
    - Blank rows are removed to ensure data cleanliness.
    - Column names are standardised across both reports to maintain consistency.